If you Google the phrase “dream feed,” you find so many “rules” and opinions. Let me simplify it for you!

-Your baby is 6 weeks old and is sleeping about a 6 hour stretch.
+Your baby is 6 weeks old and is sleeping one longer stretch of about 6 hours.

 6:50pm Bath, Diaper, Mini Massage, and Jammies

 7:45pm Put down drowsy, but awake

 You feed her at 7:15pm and then she sleeps 6 hours (start of one feeding to the start of the next feeding).
 That has her waking at 1:15am.

 Now, let’s say you add a dream feeding.
 She eats at 7:15pm and then before you go to bed, you feed her at 10:15pm.
 Now, that longer stretch begins.
 She now goes from 10:15pm to 4:15am.
 Ahhhh…Perfect!

 For some babies, the dream feed is just that – a DREAM for parents.
 It helps parents align the baby’s longest stretch of sleep with their own.
 Because…let’s face it, most of us aren’t ready for bed by 7- 8pm.

 Great question!
 The dream feed won’t actually lengthen sleep; it simply shifts sleep.
 If you’re not seeing any longer stretches in the night, I have a class that can help with that!
 My newborn class will show you how to gently encourage longer stretches in the newborn stage and so much more.